 Beginners Body Building Tips For Women

-I wanted to share some important tips for women starting body building.
+I wanted to share some important tips for women and girls starting body building.
 Before we start getting into details, lets start with what we’d like to achieve with body building.

-For example, If you can only do 2 push-ups now and your goal is to get up to performing 60 push-ups in a month.
-That is a measurable, specific, but likely unrealistic for most people.
+For example, If you can only do 2 push-ups in 5 minutes now and your goal is to get up to performing 100 push-ups in a month.
+That is a measurable, specific, time based but unrealistic for most people.

 Lastly, it’s also helpful to reward yourself when you reach your goals.
 The rewards could be something big, like new workout gear, or something smaller, such as movie tickets.